BOOKS

 Some journeys take us across continents.
 Others take us home.
 A few do both.
 When I first arrived in India, I thought it was just for a visit.
 Today, fifteen years later, I’m still here, living in the Himalayas…

-Karma, Chai & Consciousness grew out of years of travel across India and Tibet, to places as mystical and monumental as the questions we carry within.
-Whether in bustling towns like Vrindavan, Haridwar, Rishikesh and Tiruvannamalai or in the majestic stillness of Mount Kailash and Lake Manasarovar, I describe pilgrimage as an inner and outer journey beyond religious labels, open to deeper awareness and timeless truth.
+Karma, Chai & Consciousness is not a checklist of holy sites, but a memoir about perception, presence and transformation.
+Through my journeys to sacred places in India and Tibet – whether in bustling towns like Vrindavan, Haridwar, Rishikesh and Tiruvannamalai or in the majestic stillness of Mount Kailash and Lake Manasarovar – I describe pilgrimage as an inner and outer journey beyond religious labels, open to deeper awareness and timeless truth.

-This isn’t a checklist of holy sites.
-It’s a memoir about perception and transformation.
-And by revisiting certain power spots over time, I noticed how my view of them and of myself changed.
+And by revisiting certain power spots over time, I noticed how my view of them, and of myself, changed.
 You’ll feel the shifts in these pages.
-In this sense, my book becomes a guide to discernment and an exploration of what sacred places can evoke within us.
-It traces geography and sheds light on subtle aspects of our time: clairsentience, quantum fields, energetic distortions as well as processes of psyche and spirit.
+In this sense, the book is also a guide to discernment and personal growth.
+It traces geography and sheds light on subtle aspects of our time: quantum fields and energetic distortions as well as clairsentience and processes of psyche and spirit.

-Written from the vantage point of a German woman living in India and bridging East and West, the mundane and the mystical, I share what pilgrimage can cultivate in us: courage, a sense of humour, humility, equanimity, self-discovery and a felt connection to the divine.
+Written from the perspective of a German woman living in India, the book bridges East and West, the mundane and the mystical.
+Part travelogue, part reflection, I share what pilgrimage can cultivate in us: courage, a sense of humour, humility, equanimity, self-discovery and a felt connection to the divine.

 The real pilgrimage begins wherever consciousness awakens.
-May this travelogue offer cross-cultural insight, invite you to perceive the extraordinary in everyday life and to trust your own inner knowing.
+May this book offer cross-cultural insight, invite you to perceive the extraordinary in everyday life and to trust your own inner knowing.

 CONTENT: